-JointJS+ and GoJS are two popular JavaScript libraries used for creating interactive diagrams on the web.
-They can help you save time and effort in building your web application, whether you’re starting from scratch or moving a graphical desktop application to the cloud.
-These libraries provide the necessary components for your application, such as embedding it into a webpage, user interactivity, connecting objects, graph data model, styling, and more.
+JointJS+ and GoJS are two popular JavaScript libraries that you can user for creating interactive, drag and drop diagrams on the web.
+They can help you save time and effort in building your web application, whether you’re starting from scratch or moving a diagramming desktop application to the cloud.
+These libraries provide the necessary components for your application, such as embedding it into a webpage, user interactivity, connecting objects, graph data model, styling, real-time collaboration, and more.
 However, you can also customize these components to suit your specific needs at a level of complexity that is comfortable for you.
 While these libraries have similar purposes and share many functions, it’s important to note that they are not identical.

-In this article, we will take a closer look at what exactly GoJS and JointJS+ are, what similarities they share, and in what ways they are different from each other.
-After reading it, you should be able to decide which one is better for your diagramming use case, may it be floorplanning, visualization of business process modeling, or something else.
+In this article, we will take a closer look at what exactly GoJS vs. JointJS+ are, what similarities they share, and in what ways they are different from each other.
+After reading it, you should be able to decide which one is better for your diagramming use case, may it be floorplanning, visualization of business process modeling, or any other kind of diagrams.
 Let’s start!

 Are JointJS+ and GoJS the same?